eslam-gomaa/mysql_secure_installation_Ansible/README.md

 - [x] use `pymysql` lib instead of `MySQLdb 👎`
 - [x] Enable authentication with unix_socket
-  * Logic:
-    * If socket is found, try to login with socket
-       * If not able to login with socket, login with user/password
 - [x] Add an option to disable unix_socket
 - [x] make the output more understandable
 - [x] run different commands based on different MySQL versions (Due to changes in newer MySQL versions)